elemental-lf/benji/_sources/backup.rst.txt

    at by the *hints file*, checksum each block and look the checksum up in the database backend.
 If it is found (which may rarely happen for file copies or when blocks are all zeros), only a reference to the existing block will be stored.
-Otherwise the block is written to the *data backend*.
+Otherwise the block is written to the storage.
    The hints file is passed via the  ``-r`` or ``--rbd`` option to ``benji backup``.